 Faculty and Staff in the Theatre and Dance Department

-Room SC-102, Smith Center, first floor, Fremont campus
+Room SC-221, Smith Center, second floor, Fremont campus

 Cassie is the Founder and Artistic Director of Bliss Dance Company and teaches contemporary and jazz dance at Purdance in San Jose.
 She holds a B.A. degree in Dance from San Francisco State University where she studied ballet, Dunham, jazz, and composition.
 She has been trained and influenced by Dr. Susan Sandri, Wendy Diamond, Derik Mitchell, Richard Pierlon, Reginald Savage, and Marcia Cantillana.
 Cassie’s professional performance credits include works from Wam!net.com, Speaking of Dance, Club La Bomba with Sofia Vergara, Petroushka with the New Jersey Symphony Orchestra, A Love Symphony,Lumminessence, and Imagine it!
 Her choreography credits include A Love Symphony, Footnotes, Suite Dreams, Starving Artists, Woman In Love, Music Man,Romeo and Juliet, Ohlone College Spring Dance Productions and Winter Dance Showcases, and many pieces for Bliss Dance Company.